 The directors may elect to invest all or part of their directorship fees in the Corporation's Employee Stock Purchase Plan.
-During the fiscal year ended June 30, 2016, the management directors, Messrs.
-O'Driscoll, Sanchez and Leburn participated in the Corporation's Employee Stock Purchase Plan as officers of the Corporation.
+During the fiscal year ended June 30, 2017, the management directors, Messrs.
+O'Driscoll and Sanchez participated in the Corporation's Employee Stock Purchase Plan as officers of the Corporation.
 See "Executive Compensation - Employee Stock Purchase Plan", below.
 The Corporation does not match any portion of the amount contributed by the directors.
-The Corporation matches contributions made by the management directors, as discussed in the "Executive Compensation - Employee Stock Purchase Plan" section, below.
+The Corporation matches contributions made by the management directors, as discussed in the "Executive Compensation - Employee Stock Purchase Plan" is the management directors.